-While folks in Phoenix may think they don’t need gutters (they do), those of us in the Vancouver area deal with about 45 inches of rain and 3 inches of snow every year.
+While folks in Phoenix may think they don’t need gutters (they do), those of us in the Vancouver, Washington, area deal with about 45 inches of rain and three inches of snow every year.
 That means every acre in Vancouver gets more than 1.2 million gallons of precipitated water annually.
 Gutters can help you manage that water.

 How Do New Gutters Protect Your House?